alabhya-git/Compressor/README.md

 # File Compression System

-This is a Java-based file compression and decompression tool I made using Huffman encoding.
+This is a Java-based file compression and decompression tool made using Huffman encoding.
 It supports both compression and decompression of files through a simple GUI built with Swing.
 The algorithm is lossless and uses prefix codes to reduce file size efficiently.

 ## Features